Always respect, always DrinkWise

 The campaign - getting the message out

-The Always respect, always DrinkWise campaign messaging will be promoted in the lead up to and during NRL State of Origin matches via:
+The Always respect, always DrinkWise campaign messaging is promoted in the lead up to and during NRL State of Origin matches via:

 - Television, press and radio coverage (to raise awareness and understanding of the Always respect, always DrinkWise message amongst NRL fans and the broader community).

-- Geo-targeted social media awareness messages featuring NRL Immortal and Australian Kangaroos head coach Mal Meninga sent to fans (to encourage fans to celebrate responsibly)
+- Geo-targeted social media awareness messages featuring NRL Immortal Mal Meninga sent to fans (to encourage fans to celebrate responsibly)

 - Always respect, always DrinkWise messaging displayed in Coles Liquor, Endeavour Group and Retail Drinks Australia member venues, with support from Clubs Queensland, Queensland Hotels Association, ClubsNSW and other venue operators, licensed pubs and bottle shops (to help reach fans choosing to drink about expected behaviours at the point of purchase).